lgc13/LucasCosta_portfolio/wiki/unit_testing.md

 });
 ```

-4. To use `shallow`, you must add it as a dependency:
+4. To use `enzyme`, you must add it as a dependency:

-   `yarn add shallow`
+   `yarn add enzyme`

 5. Here's a simple test: